 What does this mean for me at the grocery store?
 What flour should I use for baking?

 Whole wheat flour is the most nutrient-rich flour available and often the least processed.
 Whole wheat flour can go rancid if left on the shelf too long because of the germ in the flour.
 Keep your whole wheat flour in the freezer to keep it fresh if you don’t think you will use it up within a month.
-I used to grind my own wheat berries and I would always freeze my extra flour.
+I mostly grind my own wheat berries and typically grind what I need, but if I have extra, I freeze it.

-Bread Flour– Bread flour has a protein content around 13%, which helps create more gluten and more rise.
+Bread Flour– Bread flour has a protein content around 12.5-13%, which creates stronger gluten strands resulting in a better rise for your bread.
 It can come in white and whole wheat varieties, and dough made of bread flour holds together well.
-You do not want to use bread flour in baked goods that you want to be light and airy.
+It is known for making breads more chewy, springy and gives them a better rise.

 Cake Flour- This is a very delicate white flour with a low protein content (usually 7-8%).
 It is usually bleached and can make a very fine-textured crumb and a good rise in cakes and sometimes cookies.
-To make a good substitution for cake flour, you can substitute 2 tablespoons of cornstarch in every cup of all purpose flour and sift them together before using.
+A good substitution for cake flour is adding 2 tablespoons of cornstarch to every cup of all purpose flour and sifting them together before using.

 Self-Rising Flour– This is a combination of all purpose flour, baking powder and salt.
 Many people like to use this for biscuits, though I prefer to make my own (1 cup of all purpose flour, 1½ teaspoons of baking powder and ¼ teaspoon salt).